Thomas Jefferson Park: Decline and restoration

 NYC Parks continued to face financial shortfalls in the coming years, and the pools retained a reputation for high crime.
 For the summer of 1991, mayor David Dinkins had planned to close all 32 outdoor pools in the city, a decision that was only reversed after a $2 million donation from a trust created upon the death of real estate developer Sol Goldman and $1.8 million from other sources.
-Additionally, in the 1990s, a practice called "whirlpooling" became common in New York City pools such as Thomas Jefferson Park, wherein women would be inappropriately fondled by teenage boys.
+Additionally, in the 1990s, a practice called "whirlpooling" became common in New York City pools such as Thomas Jefferson Park, in which women would be inappropriately fondled by teenage boys.
 By the turn of the century, crimes such as sexual assaults had decreased in parks citywide due to increased security.

 Thomas Jefferson Park received an extensive renovation in the early 1990s, funded by a $10.5 million capital expenditure.
 Richard Dattner was hired to renovate the pool and bathhouse.
 As part of the project, the diving pool was converted into a wading pool.
 The pool project was completed in January 1992 for $8.5 million.
 The renovation of the park grounds was estimated to cost $2.6 million, but the winning contractor submitted a bid that was $1 million lower.
 The grounds renovation was completed in 1994 and the two artworks were installed the following year, In 1999, a reporter for The New York Times wrote that the pool had a "distinctly Latin flavor", with many of its visitors being Puerto Rican or Mexican.
 A synthetic turf soccer field was installed in the park in 2003.

 In 2007, the New York City Landmarks Preservation Commission designated the Thomas Jefferson Pool and Play Center as a landmark.
 The commission had previously considered the pool for landmark status in 1990, along with the other ten WPA pools in the city.
 The soccer field was temporarily closed in 2008 and 2009 following the discovery of high lead concentrations.
 Thomas Jefferson Park's skatepark opened in 2017 on the site of a former empty field.
 Thomas Jefferson Playground was reconstructed starting in 2019 and reopened in March 2021.
+In July 2025, a public restroom was installed in the park for $1 million.